 Your home’s plumbing system usually sends out an SOS before a major disaster strikes, and a basement drain backup is no exception.
 Paying attention to these early warnings can help you prevent a small issue from turning into a full-blown flood.
 If you notice any of these signs, it’s time to investigate before you have a serious mess on your hands.

-Puddles Around Floor Drains
+Noticing Puddles Near Your Floor Drains

 This is one of the most straightforward signs.
 If you see water pooling around the basement floor drain, it’s a clear indication that water isn’t flowing out as it should.
 The drain is there to carry water away, so any standing water means there’s a blockage preventing it from doing its job.
 Even a small puddle that never seems to dry up is a red flag.
 Don’t ignore it, as it’s often the first visible symptom of a clog forming deeper within your pipes.